What to Expect

 space they occupy the better.
 Of course, this principle applies to everything

-we need to carry.
+you need to carry.

 - Pants: I am a big fan of nylon convertible pants.